Spin Currents in Rashba Altermagnets: From Equilibrium to Nonlinear Regimes: Conclusion

 We find that the background spin current emerges solely in the presence of spin-orbit coupling, with the altermagnet term ($t_j$) significantly influencing its behavior but unable to generate it independently.
 It consistently exhibits in-plane polarization, with the propagation direction perpendicular to this polarization.
 The background spin current increases nearly linearly with Fermi energy and is enhanced by both the altermagnet and Rashba parameters.

 The most interesting finding of our study is the band velocity induced linear spin Hall current—absent in a simple Rashba-coupled system ($t_j=0$)—underscoring its potential as a promising source of spin Hall current generation.
-Linear spin currents are always transverse with out-of-plane polarization and can be interpreted as Spin Hall currents arising from both band and anomalous velocities, with band velocity playing the primary role in their realization in Rashba-coupled altermagnets.
+Linear spin currents are always transverse with out-of-plane polarization and can be interpreted as Spin Hall currents that arise from both the band and anomalous velocities, with band velocity playing the primary role in their realization in Rashba-coupled altermagnets.
 It is important to note that the anomalous component of the spin Hall current vanishes at $\lambda = 0$, whereas the band-induced spin Hall current remains nonzero.
 The magnitude of the band-driven linear spin Hall current increases almost linearly with Fermi energy, while the magnitude of anomalous velocity contribution initially rises but saturates at higher energies.
 Additionally, the altermagnet parameter enhances the absolute value of linear spin Hall current, whereas the Rashba parameter suppresses it.

 The leading nonzero longitudinal spin current is quadratic in the electric field ${\bf E}$, a signature of broken inversion symmetry.
 Unlike linear spin currents, nonlinear spin currents feature both longitudinal and transverse components with in-plane polarization, where the propagation direction is perpendicular to the polarization.
 The longitudinal component from band velocity decreases and saturates with increasing $\epsilon_F$, while the transverse component grows before saturating.
 In contrast, the transverse contribution from anomalous velocity diminishes with $\epsilon_F$ and almost vanishes at high $\epsilon_F$.
 The altermagnet parameter $t_j$ suppresses the nonlinear longitudinal current, while the Rashba parameter $\lambda$ enhances it.
 The transverse current from band velocity is enhanced by $\lambda$ and shows a non-monotonic dependence on $t_j$, whereas $t_j$ reduces and $\lambda$ increases the transverse current from anomalous velocity.
-The nonlinear transverse spin current with in-plane polarization comprises both band velocity and anomalous velocity contributions, with the anomalous contribution being the dominant component.
 This comprehensive study of the interplay between Rashba and altermagnet parameters may provide valuable insights for controlling spin currents in Rashba spin-orbit coupled altermagnet systems.